Code 60271 for Thyroidectomy Using Cervical Approach- Published on Thu, Nov 01, 2001

 The difficulty here is related to the first scenario in that it also stems from incorrectly assuming that 60271 describes a partial thyroidectomy.
 If that were true 60220 (total thyroid lobectomy unilateral; with or without isthmusectomy

 ) could be separately reported for the non-substernal lobe that is removed.
 Because 60271 describes a total thyroidectomy however no other code for the nonsubsternal lobectomy should be reported.
 In this situation 60271 may be reported even though only one of the two lobectomies performed was substernal.
 Scenario No. 3: The patient is taken to the OR where a total thyroid lobectomy is performed.
-A week later pathology returns showing a [...]
+A week later pathology returns showing a carcinoma and [...]